-- Generous cell phone and office equipment stipend.
+- Generous cell phone, field / office equipment stipend.

 - Annual profit sharing and retirement plan contributions.

-- Education opportunities including external workshops, classes, and mentorship with ERO principals.
+- Educational opportunities, including external workshops, classes, and mentorship with ERO principals.

 - Opportunities for advancement, including opportunities for associate and board-level ownership for the right candidate.